 Having fun is a key component to working out consistently.
 Rather than making exercise another chore or obligation, give yourself permission to skip workouts or change plans as other things come up, and you’ll feel more gratitude and enjoyment for the workouts you do.

 In a 2014 study published in Marketing Letters, researchers asked a group of adult women to walk for 30 minutes, treating it as exercise and monitoring their exertion level.
 They asked a second group of adult women to walk for same duration but while listening to music and enjoying the experience.
-Both groups walked the same amount of time and at the same pace, but only those in the first group felt grumpy and fatigued afterwards.
+Both groups walked the same amount of time and at the same pace, but only those in the first group felt grumpy and fatigued afterward.
 The grumpy walkers then felt justified in rewarding themselves with soda and unhealthy foods, whereas those who had been instructed to enjoy the walk made healthier food choices.
 Self-compassion helps you ditch the guilt and make your exercise (not cookies!) a rewarding part of your daily routine.